MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-using-code-analysis-tool.md

 This topic shows how you can use static code analysis tool on an AL project from within Visual Studio Code.

 ## Enabling code analysis
-First, create a simple project in AL.
+First, follow the steps below to create a simple project in AL.
 1. Press **Alt + A, Alt + L** to create a new project.
-2. Open the Command Palette **Ctrl+Shift+P** and choose either User Settings or Workspace Settings.
+2. Open the Command Palette **Ctrl+Shift+P** and choose either **User Settings** or **Workspace Settings**.
 3. Copy the setting `al.enableCodeAnalysis` to the settings file and set it to `true`: `"al.enableCodeAnalysis": true`.
+4. Copy the setting `al.codeanalyzers` to the settings file and then use **Ctrl+Space** to pick from the available code analyzers.
+Separate the list of code analyzers with commas.
+For more information about the available analyzers, see [AppSourceCop](analyzers/appsourcecop.md), [CodeCop](analyzers/codecop.md), [PerTenantExtensionCop](analyzers/pertenantextensioncop.md), and [UICop](analyzers/uicop.md).

-At this point, the analyzers packaged with the [!INCLUDE[d365al_ext_md](../includes/d365al_ext_md.md)]s will be run on your project.
+At this point, the selected analyzers will be run on your project.
 Next, add some code to the project that will, in the following example, be used to demonstrate a violation of the AA0001 **"There must be exactly one space character on each side of a binary operator such as := + - AND OR =."** code analysis rule.

 ## Adding your own code to the project
 In the Visual Studio Code Explorer, open the `HelloWorld.al` file and replace the existing code with the following: